leventdem/localForageBenchmark/README.md

 ## Usecase

-We want to store in a key-value database an application data and the associated metadata.
+We want to store, in a key-value database, an application data and the associated metadata.
 Our constraints are :
 - storing two objects : one for content and one for metadata
 - both objects must be encrypted separately